manwaring/serverless-plugin-test-helper/examples/custom-ts/README.md

 Changed files (top to bottom):

 - [package.json](package.json): additional libraries have been added which are required for testing, and also the latest `*` version of the `serverless-plugin-test-helper` so that I can automatically test new versions of the package after publishing
+- [serverless.yml](serverless.yml): added the `serverless-plugin-test-helper` plugin to plugins section (along with the custom configuration detailed above), and a default stage under provider

 Added libraries (top to bottom of [package.json](package.json)):